PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ## Filter

+### System Rule

-Provides a way to filter tasks using following filters.
+- Provides a way to filter tasks using following filters.
 When any of the filter is applied then show `RESET` button.
 On click, all filters are reset and set to default state.

-On tab switch or page reload, filters will be reset and set to default state.
+- On tab switch or page reload, filters will be reset and set to default state.
+- If the filter doesn't have enough space, it will show in multi-line.

+### UX Rule
+- If the filter doesn't have enough space, it will show in multi-line.
+- `RESET` button still shows in the first row.
+It doesn’t appear in the next line if the filter is shown in the next line.

 ### My Role

-It is a multi select filter.
+- It is a multi select filter.
 Default value is `Any`.
 Values are: `Any`, `Responsible`, `Accountable`, `Consulted`, `Informed`
+- It's disabled when the user changes the `View as` to `Admin`.
+- If this filter is already applied and the user changes the `View as` to `Admin`, the system will first reset the `My Role` filter to the default state and then disable it.

 ### Priority